 - The next step in root canals is the dentist cleans the space to make sure there is no more decay or bacteria.

-- Then your dentist fills the space, usually with an antibiotic medicine, where the infection was.
+- Then your dentist fills the space where the infection was with a filling material and an antibiotic medicine.

 - Finally, the root canal procedure finishes when the dentist seals the area.